The Cyclades · Milos

 South coast

-The big south-coast beach — geothermally-heated sand, three tavernas (Sirocco is the one), the gigantes are cooked in the sand.
-Half-day plan: morning swim, long lunch, drive home for nap.
+The big south-coast beach: geothermally-heated sand, three tavernas (Sirocco is the one), gigantes cooked in the sand itself.
+The half-day plan is a morning swim, a long lunch, and the drive home for a nap.

 Sirocco lunch